PHAREHUB/PHARE/doc/communications.md

 At level initialization, the model magnetic field always needs to be initialized, and everywhere, on interior, ghost and coarse to fine nodes.
 The electric field however may not be needed.
 If the solver starts with the Ohm's law (E = ...) then no need to initialize it.
 If however it starts with faraday or pushing particles, then it is needed.

-The Transactions need to have their internal electric and magnetic field initialized.
+The Messengers need to have their internal electric and magnetic field initialized.
 These fields represent the t=n state of the level that is used by finer level to get their ghost nodes at times between t=n et t=n+dt_coarse.

 Solvers may need additional variables to be initialized.
 For instance, solvers may have internal copies of the electromagnetic field at past times.